Towards gain tuning for numerical KKL observers: Conclusion and perspectives

-\section{Conclusion and Perspectives}
+\section{Conclusion and perspectives}

 In this paper, we tackle the problem of gain tuning for KKL observers of autonomous nonlinear systems.
-We propose to numerically approximate the observer from simulation data, as introduced in \cite{Ramos2020}, with an improved backward and forward sampling scheme.
-However, we learn the observer as a function of a parameter $\omegac$ describing the gain matrix $D$.
-We then derive a criterion for tuning $\omegac$, and demonstrate on two numerical examples of nonlinear oscillators that it encompasses some relevant aspects of the influence of $\omegac$ on the performance.
-If necessary, the observer can then be trained again for this specific value of $\omegac$.
+We propose to numerically approximate the observer from simulation data, as introduced in~\citet{Ramos2020}, with an improved backward-forward sampling scheme.
+We parametrize the observer dynamics matrix $D$ with a scalar $\omega_c$, derive an empirical criterion for tuning it, and demonstrate on two numerical examples that it encompasses some relevant aspects of its influence on the performance.
+We propose either to learn an observer for each value of $\omega_c$ of interest, or to directly learn a family of models that also takes this parameter as an input.

-This paper is a first step towards enabling gain tuning for KKL observers by selecting the parameters to optimize certain metrics.
-The proposed gain tuning criterion is one such metric that can guide the choice of $D$.
-It is also possible to learn the KKL observer as an autoencoder, in which case $D$ can be optimized jointly with the other model parameters.
-We plan on investigating this approach further in future work.
+Similarly to~\citet{Nadri_autoencoder_KKL_discrete_time,Lusch_deeplearning_universal_linear_embeddings_nonlin_dyns}, it is also possible to learn a model of $\T$ and $\Tinv$ jointly using an autoencoder structure, such that the latent variable $z$ verifies~\eqref{eq:dynz}.
+The cost function is then made up of a reconstruction loss and a loss on the PDE~\eqref{eq:pdeT} verified by $\T$, such that an invertible solution to~\eqref{eq:pdeT} is approximated on a grid of samples of $x$.
+This approach enables the user to optimize $D$ jointly with the models $\Tparam$, $\Tinvparam$ and to add terms to the cost functions to penalize other aspects, such as the criterion~\eqref{eq:gain_tuning_criterion}.
+However, it is also harder to train than the supervised approach.
+Further research aims at improving the accuracy of learning-based KKL observers, such as~\cite{Johansson_learning_based_KKL}.

-Many questions remain open.
+Many other questions remain open.
 As often in machine learning, it is unclear how to sample the state-space to generate the dataset optimally.
 Iterative active learning procedures can be envisioned, for example by learning the observer, then resampling in the parts of the state-space with the highest error, and learning again until the desired accuracy is achieved everywhere.
-Selecting the state-space grid a priori to achieve a given accuracy on the transformations could also be considered, as investigated in \cite{Praly_uniform_practical_output_regulation}.
-Extending KKL observers to nonautonomous systems is investigated in \cite{Pauline_Luenberger_observers_nonautonomous_nonlin_systs}; adapting the learning-based methodology to such systems is also a topic for future research.
+Selecting the state-space grid a priori to achieve a given accuracy on the transformations could also be considered, as investigated in~\citet{Praly_uniform_practical_output_regulation}.
+Extending KKL observers to nonautonomous systems is investigated in~\citet{Pauline_Luenberger_observers_nonautonomous_nonlin_systs}; adapting the learning-based methodology to such systems is also a topic for future research.